 Pro tip: Make friends on tumblr and ask them to reblog your posts, this can be huge traffic generator.

-I try to share my recipe posts on the rest of the sites three times a day.
+I try to share my recipe posts on Pinterest three times a day.
 I am trying very hard to follow this every day and it really pays in the end.
+Thanks to app like Tailwind, now this part will become automated.